heylinda/heylinda-app/CODE_OF_CONDUCT.md

 Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [Your-email-or-twitter-where-you-can-be-contacted].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [@icookandcode](https://twitter.com/icookandcode).
 All complaints will be reviewed and investigated promptly and fairly.